magicstx/magic-protocol/README.md

 This repository is the codebase for the Magic Bridge contracts and web application.

+Check out the [Magic docs](https://docs.magic.fun) for more information about how Magic works.

 ## Contracts

 The main contract for Magic is [./contracts/bridge.clar](`bridge.clar`), where all protocol-specific logic is handled.
 You can find tests for this contract under the `test` directory.